Vascular resistance

+Vasoconstriction increases resistance, whereas vasodilation decreases resistance.

 Vascular resistance is the resistance that must be overcome for blood to flow through the circulatory system.
 The resistance offered by the systemic circulation is known as the systemic vascular resistance or may sometimes be called by another term total peripheral resistance, while the resistance caused by the pulmonary circulation is known as the pulmonary vascular resistance.
 Vasoconstriction (i.e., decrease in the diameter of arteries and arterioles) increases resistance, whereas vasodilation (increase in diameter) decreases resistance.
 Blood flow and cardiac output are related to blood pressure and inversely related to vascular resistance.

 Measurement

 The measurement of vascular resistance is challenging in most situations.
 The standard method is by the use of a Pulmonary artery catheter.
 This is common in ICU settings but impractical in most other settings.

 Units for measuring

 Units for measuring vascular resistance are dyn·s·cm^{−5}, pascal seconds per cubic metre (Pa·s/m^{3}) or, for ease of deriving it by pressure (measured in mmHg) and cardiac output (measured in L/min), it can be given in mmHg·min/L. This is numerically equivalent to hybrid resistance units (HRU), also known as Wood units (in honor of Paul Wood, an early pioneer in the field), frequently used by pediatric cardiologists.
 The conversion between these units is: